From Chicago, Arizona, Toronto, and around the world: The Sports Report

 The program began inauspiciously in the fall of 1993, when our own “Packer” Dave wanted to add a wide-open, no holds barred sports talk show.
 Due to his limited, feeble sports upbringing in Wisconsin, the best he could do was a Packer Football talk show.
 Given the alternative of Dave spewing about the Packers for a whole hour, a few Bear fans were rounded up to present the opposing view.
 After a few weeks of trying out various combinations, it became obvious that Len Ackerman and Steve Kohn were the best that the Windy City could offer.
 A former Bear wide receiver who shall remain nameless was also a regular during the first season.
 Lastly former SRN sport director Bob Greenberg was brought in to set he record straight on the arguments that took place on nearly every episode.

 Those early days were affectionately known as the “Wonder Years” because when listening to tapes of those old programs, we wonder how we managed to stay on the air.
-Actually, we were kicked off of our affiliate in Fond du Lac, Wisconsin, because the ex-Bear accidentally dropped an “F-bomb” on live radio (with no delay.)
+Actually, we were kicked off of our affiliate in Fond du Lac, Wisconsin, because a former Chicago Bears player accidentally dropped an “F-bomb” on live radio (with no delay.)
 Apparently, they weren’t quite ready for this kind of humor, even at 10:30 at night.